Skip to main content

 Wayfinding From Blue Dot

 A common map feature is to provide a user with directions from their current location.
-The Mappedin Web SDK is able to provide the nearest node to the user’s location, which can be used as the starting point for wayfinding.
+The Mappedin JS is able to provide the nearest node to the user’s location, which can be used as the starting point for wayfinding.
 Pass the user’s destination to the getDirections method to create a directions object that can be used to draw the path.

 override fun onBlueDotPositionUpdate(update: MPIBlueDotPositionUpdate) {